 - 74% will supplement income with employment, and

-Income annuities meet need for guaranteed stream of income.
+Income annuities meet the need for a guaranteed stream of income.

 How a Guaranteed Future Income Annuity works.

-When you purchase a Guaranteed Future Income Annuity, you make an initial premium payment and select a future date in which your guaranteed lifetime income will start (2 to 40 years from the initial premium payment—certain age restrictions may apply).
+When you purchase a Guaranteed Future Income Annuity (GFIA), you make an initial premium payment and select a future date in which your guaranteed lifetime income will start (two to 40 years from the initial premium payment—certain age restrictions may apply).
 Then, during the deferral period—the time between your initial premium and your income start date—you have the option of making subsequent premium payments at any time (up until two years prior to your income start date).
-The initial minimum premium payment is $5,000 and minimum subsequent premiums are $100.
+The initial minimum premium payment is $5,000, and minimum subsequent premiums are $100.
 Additional premium payments will receive the payout rates in effect when premiums are received.3